aheze/Find-App/README.md

-This is the website for Find, an iOS app that lets you find text in real life.
-Live website at [getfind.app](https://getfind.app/).
+This is the website for OpenFind, an iOS app that lets you find text in real life.
+Live website at [open.getfind.app](https://open.getfind.app/).

 ## Generated from [emilbaehr/automatic-app-landing-page](https://github.com/emilbaehr/automatic-app-landing-page)